What is MTHFR Pathways?

 While most people with Hashimoto’s tend to feel better, about 8 percent of people will feel worse with MTHFR Pathways.
 Some of the people who feel slightly worse (i.e. who may experience more anxiety and irritability) may benefit from a dosage reduction, in the case that their pathways are moving too quickly.
 However, if “feeling worse” lasts more than a few days, this could be due to overmethylation, other gene variations, or a sensitivity to the supplements, and the supplements should be discontinued and discussed with your practitioner.

-Not to be used by those with Addison's disease, history of electrolyte imbalance, or those with a sulfur sensitivity.
+Not to be used by those with a sulfur sensitivity.
 Do not use if you are allergic or sensitive to any of the ingredients in this supplement.

 Consult with a doctor before using if pregnant or breastfeeding.

-Avoid if taking the following medications: blood thinners, diuretics, or steroid medications.
+Avoid if taking the following medications: blood thinners.

 - Dell’edera D, Tinelli A, Milazzo G, et al. Effect of multivitamins on plasma homocysteine in patients with the 5,10 methylenetetrahydrofolate reductase C677T homozygous state.
 Molecular Medicine Reports.
 2013;8(2): 609-612. doi:10.3892/mmr.2013.1563.